 Someone who swallows a lot of hand sanitizer with alcohol in it may show signs of being drunk, such as having trouble walking or talking.
 However, hand sanitizer tastes bad and irritates the mouth, which keeps most people from drinking a harmful amount.

-Getting hand sanitizer in your eyes can also hurt.
+Getting hand sanitizer in your eyes can sting.

-What can you do about hand sanitizer poisoning?
+What can I do about hand sanitizer poisoning?

 To prevent hand sanitizer poisoning:

 - Use alcohol-free hand sanitizer if you have young children in the house or if you are concerned about abuse.